jianhuabi/lottery-web/README.md

-# lottery-web for sinodata CI/CD demo
+# lottery-web for sinodata CI/CD demo with D2iQ Dispatch